-Visit the Redundancy information page for information on redundancy obligations.
+Visit Redundancy for information on redundancy obligations.

 Award severance pay - Employers who employ less than 15 employees

 Employers covered by the Children's Services (Private) Award who employ less than 15 employees must pay the severance pay entitlements in the award when an employee is made redundant, as outlined in the table below.